< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The RIM-66A did visibly differ from the Tartar by having distinctive forward extensions on the wings, with these extensions being a good recognition feature of the SM family.
 However, there are confusions in that; although Tartars didn't have forward extensions on the wings, later-model Terriers did, though they looked more like wedges than airfoils.
 It is not clear if the wedges served as reinforcements, or had some aerodynamic purpose, or both.

-To confuse matters further, images sometimes appear to have been be mismarked -- in particular, identifying as a Tartar a missile with forward wing extensions, and presumably a Standard.
+To confuse matters further, images sometimes appear to have been mismarked -- in particular, identifying as a Tartar a missile with forward wing extensions, and presumably a Standard.
 In sum, while there was a clear evolution in form in the Terrier / Tartar / SM family, trying to nail down precise variants from photos is an exercise in futility.

 Standard SM-1 MR